stuartlynn/data-and-lab/_posts/2017-07-19-colomb_malaria.md

 * Years = 1973-2005

 **Source:**
  Modified from the boundary files downloaded from http://www.cipotato.org/.
 Malaria incidence in 1998.
 (Source:   SIVIGILA.
-Ministerio de Salud, Colombia.�There are 3 files for each year     from 1995-2005.
-Projections from Departamento Administrativo Nacional de Estada�stica DANE, Colombia).
+Ministerio de Salud, Colombia.
+There are 3 files for each year     from 1995-2005.
+Projections from Departamento Administrativo Nacional de Estada­stica DANE, Colombia).

 |**File**|**Description**|
 |---|---|